saguilarDevel/schc-sigfox/docs/callback_setup.md

 ![callback_setup2](images/callback-setup-sigfox-2.png)

 The callback can be enable and disable with the Enable checkbox.
 Check that the callback is enable with a SubType BIDIR.

+## Create an account at Sigfox Backend

+To register the LoPy4 in the Sigfox Cloud, first you must [Activate](https://buy.sigfox.com/activate) an account.

+To Activate the Sigfox account, the ID and PAC of the LoPy are required.